-- Some states do not require inspection of non-amenable species.
-In that case, you could ship Minnesota Equal-To inspected parts or USDA-inspected parts from Minnesota into that state. - o Note: You cannot ship nonamenable animal parts that were not processed under inspection out of Minnesota.
+Some states do not require inspection of non-amenable species.
+In that case, you could ship Minnesota Equal-To inspected parts or USDA-inspected parts from Minnesota into that state.

+Non-amenable animal parts that were not slaughtered and processed under inspection cannot be shipped out of Minnesota.